Lazaroth93/Hackstronauts_front/README.md

-# 🚀 Hackstronauts - Asteroid Impact Simulator
+ # 🚀 The Saviors by Hackstronauts Minds - Asteroid Impact Simulator

 ## 🌟 Description

-**Hackstronauts** is an interactive web application that simulates real-time asteroid impacts.
+**The Saviors** is an interactive web application that simulates real-time asteroid impacts.
 Users can select locations on a 3D Earth globe, visualize impacts on a 2D map, and experience realistic visual effects including explosions, shockwaves, and craters.

 ## ✨ Key Features